 You can create lawn stripes in your grass by effectively bending the blades of grass in different directions so that sunlight bounces off the grass blades to show stripes.
 For this reason, certain types of grass make more effective stripes than others.
 In particular, cool season grasses such as ryegrass and Kentucky Bluegrass will be better for creating a striped lawn.

-The real secret to creating a striped lawn is to cut the grass in different directions and ensure that the grass is cut at even height so that some blades of grass don’t get overshadowed by others.
+The real secret to creating a striped lawn is to cut the grass in different directions throughout the length of your garden.
+You'll also want to ensure that the grass is cut at even height so that some blades of grass don’t get overshadowed by others.

 It’s really important not to cut your grass too short as this will damage the grass and also make the blades of grass more rigid.
 The longer the grass, the more flexible the blades are.
 To find the best height for your grass, head to our feature on how to cut your lawn to the best height.